 Equity Linked Savings Scheme (ELSS) is the only mutual fund scheme which helps you save taxes under section 80C of the Indian Income Tax Act, 1961.
+You can get a maximum deduction of up to Rs 1.5 lakh by investing in ELSS funds.
 ELSS can be one of the best options for your long term financial goals.

 You should not consider tax saving as the only motive for investing in ELSS.
 ELSS is an inflation-beating investment option with the primary objective of capital appreciation with tax benefits.

 If you are looking to save taxes, generating higher returns along with a lower lock-in period then you should consider investing in ELSS.

 In this article, we will discuss how to invest in ELSS online and offline.
 Before moving to step by step guide, let’s have a look at the features of ELSS mutual funds.

 Features of Equity Linked Saving Scheme (ELSS)

 1. Tax Benefit of ELSS Mutual Funds

 Tax saving is the prime reason for ELSS being the great choice as an investment option.
 Investment to the extent of Rs.
 1.5 Lakhs annually in ELSS qualifies for the tax deduction under section 80C of the Income Tax Act, 1961.